-Replacement and Termination. (a) ET Gas shall have the right to provide cash (or other collateral meeting the requirements of the Swap Agreement and the Underlying Master Agreements) in replacement for its obligations hereunder, in whole or in part, and if such replacement is in whole, this Agreement shall be deemed terminated without further action and the parties shall have no further rights or remedies hereunder.
-[It is not practical to terminate this Agreement under such circumstances, as it contains the ENA obligation necessary to effect to recall to ET Gas of the Pipeline Capacity that ET Gas is entitled to recall.]
+Replacement Collateral. (a) On or before any Exercise Date, ET Gas shall have the right to provide cash (or other collateral meeting the requirements of the Swap Agreement and the Underlying Master Agreements) in replacement for its obligations hereunder, in whole or in part, and to permanently recall Pipeline Capacity with a value corresponding to the value of the substitute collateral.
+Such recall shall be effective beginning the first gas day of the next following calendar month for the remaining term of the Pipeline Capacity that is being permanently recalled.

-[Let’s discuss where to put this provisionUpon substitution of collateral or termination of this Agreement as described in Section 6(b) above, any Pipeline Capacity not previously applied in accordance with this Agreement may be recalled by ET Gas upon not less than three business days notice to ENA.
 ENA shall take such actions as are necessary to effectuate the recall of the Pipeline Capacity (including without limitation all action necessary to instruct El Paso to release the Pipeline Capacity to ET Gas for the relevant time period and the relevant volume).
-A Pipeline Capacity recall under this Section 6 shall be permanent and without further right of any kind to ENA or the other ENA Parties.]
+A Pipeline Capacity recall under this Section 7 shall be permanent and without further right of any kind to ENA or the other ENA Parties.]

+8. Term.
+This Agreement shall terminate on March 31, 2003 or the date on which no Pipeline Capacity continues to be subject to the terms of this Agreement, if sooner; provided, however, that the terms of this Agreement shall survive to the extent necessary to enforce a right of a party arising prior to termination.

-Further Assurances.
+9. Further Assurances.
 ET Gas and ENA shall each execute such additional documents and take such other action as the other may reasonably request to evidence the terms of this Agreement.
-Without limiting the generality of the foregoing, the parties shall take the necessary or appropriate action, including timely delivering the Transfer Notice and working with El Paso to ensure that the Initial Pipeline Capacity will be released to ENA and that the appropriate of Pipeline Capcity are recalled on ENA’s instruction, on both a monthly and permanent basis, in the manner and at the times as are in accordance with this Agreement.
+Without limiting the generality of the foregoing, the parties shall take the necessary or appropriate action, including timely delivering the Transfer Notice and working with El Paso to ensure that the Initial Pipeline Capacity will be released to ENA and that the appropriate packages of Pipeline Capacity are recalled on ENA’s instruction, on both a monthly and permanent basis, in the manner and at the times as are in accordance with this Agreement.

-No Diminution of Value.
-[This looks dangerous—I don’t know what it obligates ENA to do.
-Certainly we have no obligation to pay demand charges on anything until with cease to have an obligation to recall the capacity to ET Gas, and at that point we own it] So long as Pipeline Capacity is subject to the terms of this Agreement, neither party shall take any action or suffer any inaction that could reasonably be expected to diminish the value or marketability of the Pipeline Capacity.
-Without limiting the generality of the foregoing, ENA shall not assign, pledge, encumber or otherwise transfer any interest in or impose any restriction on the use of the Pipeline Capacity except as and to the extent permitted following the occurrence of a Default.
-[Does this mean we can’t do intramonth releases of Pipeline Capacity that ET Energy fails to recall in a given month?]

-No Waiver.
+10. No Waiver.
 No failure on the part of a party to exercise, and no course of dealing with respect to, and no delay in exercising, any right, power or remedy hereunder shall operate as a waiver thereof.